samuelbarrett1234/atp/ATPCore/README.md

 # ATPCore

 This project contains processes and operations used by the frontend command line applications.
 It relies on the logic/database/search libraries.
 The reason it is its own library, and not part of the `atp` project, is because (i) being in a separate library makes it easier to test, and (ii) it can be reused between different command line applications if necessary.

+The main two halves of this project are: process management (where a *process* is defined to be an operation that executes over many timesteps, so like a function that you can run in bits rather than having to do it all at once), and some statistical models.